 You can create your own graphics and memes to share on July 11th, as a campaigner from Canada has done below.

 *Note: please remember to cite statistics information!

 - The problem is with the mismanagement of the drugs (over / prolonged / poly – prescribing with no help for victims); not so much the drugs purely by themselves, which may benefit some people in some cases, when used for less than the recommended maximum of 2-4 weeks (Objectivity is more powerful than slander.
 Although there is, no doubt, understandable reasons for it).

-- This is not a question of “drug abuse” or “misuse” (see addiction versus physical dependence).
+- This is not a question of “drug abuse” or “misuse”.
 This is about reckless prescribing and decades of propaganda, incompetence, neglect, and failure to recognize the withdrawal syndrome and/or the resultant lingering damage to the brain and central nervous system, which can last years (protracted withdrawal syndrome).